memory5ty7/rnbstyle-hge-editor/README.md

 You should now have ```folder/hg-engine``` and ```folder/rnbstyle-hge-editor```

-3. Create a copy of the [Run and Bun-Style sample sheet](https://docs.google.com/spreadsheets/d/1QQ9A7cZD-ivIZ9QNOgbUV2toyaC7QJ42lxEYZk_odos/edit?usp=sharing) on your Google Drive account.
+3. Create a copy of the [Run and Bun-Style Sample Sheet](https://docs.google.com/spreadsheets/d/1QQ9A7cZD-ivIZ9QNOgbUV2toyaC7QJ42lxEYZk_odos/edit?usp=sharing) on your Google Drive account.

 4. Customize the trainers the way you want following the [Editing Instructions](Instructions.md)